a-r-m-i-n/fluid_page_cache/Documentation/Concept/Index.rst

 The process
 -----------

-The following diagram shows how fluid_page_cache influences the rendering process of Fluid, to create new page cache tags.
+The following diagram shows how fluid_page_cache creates a new bridge between Fluid templating engine and TYPO3's FrontendController, which utilizes the page cache in first instance.

 .. image:: Images/process.png
    :scale: 50%
-   :alt: How fluid_page_cache influences the rendering process of Fluid
+   :alt: Diagram of how fluid_page_cache creates a new bridge between Fluid and TYPO3's FrontendController

+Interested?
+Check out the next chapter "Installation".